 Safety shields, such as the sliding sash of a fume hood, are appropriate when working with highly concentrated acids, bases, oxidizers, or reducing agents, all of which have the potential to cause sudden spattering or explosive release of materials.
-Reactions carried out at non-ambient pressures (vacuum or high
+Reactions carried out at non-ambient pressures (vacuum or high pressure) also require safety shields, as do reactions or processes that are carried out for the first time, or are significantly scaled up from previous attempts.

-Other containment devices, such as glove boxes or vented gas cabinets, may be required when it is necessary to provide an inert atmosphere for a process, when capture of any chemical, biological, or radiological emissions is desirable, or when standard fume hoods do not provide adequate assurance that overexposure to a hazardous chemical or agent will not occur.
+Other containment devices, such as glove boxes or vented gas cabinets, may be required when a process must be conducted in an inert atmosphere, when capture of any chemical, biological, or radiological emission is desirable, or when standard fume hoods do not provide adequate assurance that overexposure to a hazardous chemical or agent will not occur.
 The presence of biological or radioactive materials may also mandate certain special containment devices.

-Local exhaust ventilation (LEV) may be required for equipment that exhausts toxic, small particulate, or irritating materials to the laboratory or studio environment (fine sawdust is now listed as a known carcinogen!).
+Local exhaust ventilation (LEV) may be required for equipment that exhausts toxic, small particulate, or irritating materials to the laboratory or studio environment (the dust of certain kinds of wood is listed as a known carcinogen!).

-Ventilated chemical storage cabinets or rooms should be used when the chemicals in storage may generate toxic, flammable, or irritating levels of airborne contaminants.
+Ventilated chemical storage cabinets or rooms should be used for such chemicals that may generate toxic, flammable, or irritating levels of airborne contaminants.